-Changes in foreign exchange rates around the globe, including, without limitation, the economic effects of the COVID-19 pandemic or "Brexit" could have an adverse impact on our business and results of operations.
+Changes in foreign exchange rates around the globe, could have an adverse impact on our business and results of operations.
 These changes may have an impact on some of our expenses which are paid in local currencies (non US dollar), as well as an impact on our non-US customers which have their financials in non-US dollar currencies.